civo/cli-rubygem/README.md

 ## Kubernetes Applications
 #### Introduction
 You can install applications from the [Applications Marketplace](https://github.com/civo/kubernetes-marketplace/) through the command-line interface.
-The installation depends on if you are creating a new cluster or adding applications to an existing cluster.
+The installation depends on whether you are creating a new cluster or adding applications to an existing cluster.

 #### Listing Available Applications
 To get an up-to-date list of available applications on the Marketplace, run `civo apps list`.
 At the time of writing, the list looked like this:
 ```
 +---------------------+------------+--------------+-----------------+--------------+